Dracir/Dracir.github.io/_gamejams/2014-01-26-BoringOldPeople.md

 layout: gamejam-post
 title: Boring old people
 salePitch: Experimental dialogue system that changes the world
 shortdescription: First game made with the great Travis Henry Martin.
-I made a extensible dialogue system the whole jam.
-At this point, I start learning that scoping.
+I made an extensible dialogue system for the whole jam.
+At this point, I started learning that scoping.
 thumbnail-img: assets/img/gamejams/BoringOldPeople-2.png
-tags: {{tags}}
+tags: ["Global_Game_Jam", "Team"]
 date: 2014-01-26
 duration: 48 hours
 event: GGJ2014
 theme: We don't see things as they are, we see them as we are.
 tools: ["Unity"]
+roles: ["Code", "GameDesign"]
 myContribution:
 team:
 visibily: archive